doylet/guardrails-ai/sh/bootstrap-dev/docs/sprints/0007-Sprint-Plan-Plugin-Schema-Decoupling.md

 This sprint implements ADR-006: Decouple Plugin Manifests from Target Structure Schema.
 The goal is to eliminate tight coupling between plugin manifests and the global target structure schema by introducing plugin-specific structure schemas and a schema composition system.
 This will enable true plugin independence and eliminate the coordination nightmare for plugin developers.

-**Current Status: 0% Complete** - Sprint started on feature/plugin-schema-decoupling branch, Phase 1 implementation beginning.
+**Current Status: 25% Complete** - Sprint started on feature/plugin-schema-decoupling branch, Phase 1 Tasks 1.1-1.2 COMPLETE.

 ---